johnbocook/OCU_Documentation/OCU_Code_Standards.md

 ```

 ### CFML/Script Conventions
-When working with CFML (not CFScript) the following applies.

-* ColdFusion tags *must be* **Lower case**
-* Tags must either have an equivalent closing tag, or be self-closing
+* ColdFusion tags should be **Lower case** with an equivalent closing tag, or be self-closing
-* All tags must be indented one level from their parent.
-This applies when
+* All tags must be indented one level from their parent in both ColdFusion and HTML tags
-   the parent is another CFML tag, or an HTML tag

 **Good**
 ```cfm